Reading time: 3 minutes

 On this page

-The Low Income Tax Offset (LITO), combined with the tax-free threshold of $18,200, effectively allows working Australians to earn up to $20,452 before they need to pay any income tax.
+The $700 Low Income Tax Offset (LITO), combined with the tax-free threshold of $18,200, and the Low and Middle Income Tax Offset effectively allows working Australians to earn up to $22,801 for the 2020/21 financial year before they need to pay any income tax or Medicare Levy.

 Because it’s a non-refundable tax offset, it can only be used to lower the amount of tax you owe.
 It can’t be received as a tax refund or used to pay your Medicare levy.

 Your eligibility for LITO depends on your taxable income.
 If you earn less than $66,667 you’ll get some LITO.
-If you earn $37,000 or less you’ll get the full LITO of $445.
-This amount reduces by 1.5c for each dollar earned over $37,000.
+If you earn $37,500 or less you’ll get the full LITO of $700.
+This amount reduces by 5 cents for each dollar earned over $37,500, and then by 1.5 cents for every dollar over $45,000.